 International Schools Award

-Our school is committed to ensuring global dimensions are embedded into the whole school ethos and seen as a whole school approach/vision, therefore our international work is embedded into our curriculum.
+Our school is committed to ensuring global dimensions are part of our whole school ethos and vision, therefore our international work is fully embedded into our curriculum.

 Take a look at some of the etwinning projects we have been involved in:

 - encourage an appreciation of diversity, other countries and cultures

 - develop cultural awareness

 - provide children with a greater appreciation of the cultural differences, as well as the rich diversity that can occur locally, as well as globally